turtsi/vaccine-backend/README.md

-# Solita vaccine exercise
+# Vaccine exercise

 The backend of the vaccine exercise

-Repository for the frontend side can be found at [https://github.com/turtsi/solita-frontend](https://github.com/turtsi/solita-frontend)
+Repository for the frontend side can be found at [https://github.com/turtsi/vaccine-frontend](https://github.com/turtsi/vaccine-frontend)

 ## About app